discordjs/guide/guide/oauth2/README.md

 ```

 ::: tip
-Don't forgo security for a tiny bit of convenience!
+Don't forget security for a tiny bit of convenience!
 :::

 ### OAuth2 flows